ncatlab/nlab-content/pages/412.md

 Both of these have accompanying model structures.
 Interestingly, these two model structures can also be combined to form what's known as the _mixed_ model structure.

-All of these model structures exist not only on the category of all topological spaces, but also on most [[nice category of spaces|nice categories]] of spaces.
+All of these model structures exist not only on the category of all topological spaces, but also on most [[convenient categories of topological spaces]].
 Using a nice category instead is sometimes important, such as if we want the model structure to be [[monoidal model category|monoidal]].

 ## Definition